-Photography is a skill, like other skills such as karate, needlepoint, and being a Jedi master it requires practice and effort to get good at it.
-As you get good at it you will have a valuable skill that will repay you with a wonderful record of your life and travels.
+Photography is a skill, like other skills such as tap dancing, needlepoint, and being a Jedi Master it requires practice and effort to get good at it.
+As you get good at it you will have a valuable skill that will repay you with a wonderful picture record of your life and travels.

 Practice Makes Perfect

 Practice before you go and learn how to use your camera especially if it is new to you.
 You will be taking pictures of wildlife and landscapes, so practice on these if possible, pets make a good substitute for wildlife as the difference between an ok photograph and a great one is timing, position and lighting, not just subject.
-If you go to Antarctica and the last time you picked up a camera was to take a selfie to post a profile on social media, then the pictures probably won't be so hot.
+If you go to Antarctica and the only times you've picked up a camera previously was for a selfie, the pictures probably won't be so hot.
 Your time in Antarctica is limited, make sure you know how to operate your camera from the outset.

 Look at your photos and assess them critically.
 Why are the good ones good?
-Why aren't the bad ones better, think about what you did and what you could change next time.
-Show them to some-one else and get their opinion too.
-I often find that the pictures that I take that I think are fantastic get a "yeah it's ok" response whereas some I think are just ok are the ones that others enthuse about.
-The difficult pictures to get - that take the most effort - aren't always the best.
+Why aren't the so-so ones better? what you could change about them?
+Show them to some-one else and get their opinion too (but beware that they don't just react to the subject).
+I sometimes find that the pictures that I take that I am most pleased with get a "yeah it's ok" response whereas some I think are just ok are the ones that others enthuse about.
+The most difficult pictures to get aren't always the best.

 Light meters can have a problem when faced with large amounts of highly reflective snow and ice.
 The actual reading from the meter if used directly will give a too-dark exposure.
-When we see snow and ice, the scene is largely white, consisting of far more highlights than shadows so we frequently need to over-expose the scene, that is to give the image sensor more light than the light meter says that it needs.
+When we see snow and ice, the scene is largely white, consisting of far more highlights than shadows so we frequently need to over-expose the scene, that is to give the image sensor more light than the light meter says that it needs with a slower shutter speed or wider aperture.
 This is best done by "bracketing" exposures, take one at what the light meter is telling you and then take another at one or two pictures giving more exposure than this.

 Many cameras have a button for exposure compensation that looks like this to allow you to still use the automatic exposure settings the camera applies but to consistently apply a correction factor that you set using this button to the automatically calculated exposure levels.
 It may even be possible to set your camera to automatically bracket exposures, so when you press the button it takes 3 or 5 pictures instead of just 1 at different exposures each side of the average value.